az0mb13/ethernaut-foundry/README.md

 Analysis and detailed solutions can be found on my blog - https://blog.dixitaditya.com/series/ethernaut

+A guide on how to set up and get started with using Foundry and Solidity to write solutions for Ethernaut - https://blog.dixitaditya.com/getting-started-with-ethernaut-hello-ethernaut

 More levels will be added soon.
 - [x] Lvl 1 Fallback function
 - [x] Lvl 2 Fallout